ZackYounger/ZackYounger/README.md

 ### Hi!
-## I'm Zack and I spend my time writing python code that only just works.
+## I'm Zack and I spend my time writing code that only just works.
 ---
 I've spent a long time exploring bezier curves and metaballs.